Variant course of the left vertebral artery

 Loading Stack -

 Left vertebral artery originates from the arch of the aorta and enters the C4 transverse foramen.

-This case demonstrates variant anatomy of the left vertebral artery.
-The origin is at the arch of aorta, in stead of the typical origin from the left subclavian artery, and the artery enters the transverse foramina of the cervical vertebrae at the C4 level, rather than the typical C6 level.
+This case demonstrates a variant anatomy of the left vertebral artery.
+The origin is at the arch of aorta, instead of the typical origin from the left subclavian artery, and the artery enters the transverse foramina of the cervical vertebrae at the C4 level, rather than the typical C6 level.

 The origin of the left vertebral artery is from the aortic arch in approximately 5% of people, and is more commonly variant than the right.
 If the left vertebral artery originates at the arch of aorta, it is then more likely to enter the transverse foramina of the cervical vertebrae at a level higher than C6 1.

 - 1. Koh-ichi Yamaki, Tsuyoshi Saga, Tetsushi Hirata, Masanori Sakaino, Mariko Nohno, Seiji Kobayashi, Takeshi Hirao.
 Anatomical study of the vertebral artery in japanese adults.
 (2006) Anatomical Science International.
 81 (2): 100. doi:10.1111/j.1447-073X.2006.00133.x